Class GeofenceGeometry

 Contains the geofence geometry details.

-Amazon Location doesn't currently support polygons with holes, multipolygons, polygons that are wound clockwise, or that cross the antimeridian.
+Amazon Location doesn't currently support polygons that cross the antimeridian.

 See Also: